 Severn Foundation School offers its existing F1s the opportunity to apply to complete F2 in another country.

-Individuals interested in this opportunity should note that responsibility for organising an F2 year abroad lies entirely with the trainee, as the school does not have the resources to offer any assistance with the process.
+Individuals interested in this opportunity should note that responsibility for organising an F2 year abroad lies entirely with the foundation doctor, as the school does not have the resources to offer any assistance with the process.

 It is also important to check for any visa restrictions before going too far down a particular path - Australia for example, changed their visa rules in March 2018 to require at least 2 years relevant work experience.
 Anyone wishing to arrange an F2 abroad will also need to take the COVID-19 situation into consideration, as it may impact on a practical level with regards to travel, quarantine etc. You cannot save up all your annual leave to the end of F1 to help with this, and the F2 year must still be a full 12 months.

 Depending on the number of applicants, approval of F2 abroad may be limited.
-If an application for F2 Overseas is approved, but subsequently falls through, please note we cannot guarantee a trainee's original F2 rotation, however, within reason, we will endeavour to place you in an F2 rotation within Severn.
+If an application for F2 Overseas is approved, but subsequently falls through, please note we cannot guarantee a foundation doctor's original F2 rotation, however, within reason, we will endeavour to place you in an F2 rotation within Severn.

 Prospective Approval of Overseas F2 Placements

 Before completing your application, please familiarise yourself with the guidance notes below.

-5.32 Foundation doctors wishing to undertake F2 outside of the UK should the foundation school in which they are completing their F1 year.
+Foundation doctors wishing to undertake F2 outside of the UK should apply to the foundation school in which they are completing their F1 year.
 This means that foundation doctors should complete their first year of foundation training in the foundation school considering their application.
 Foundation doctors should also consult the GMC about the implications for revalidation.